coady/waiter/README.md

 * logging may be required
 * there may be complex handling of different exceptions or results

-So consider the block form, just as decorators don* t render `with` blocks superfluous.
+So consider the block form, just as decorators don't render `with` blocks superfluous.
 Also note `wait` objects are re-iterable provided their original delays were.

 ## async